 There are many ways to get involved.
 Spreading awareness through social media posts and newsletters help increase knowledge about prevention and identification.
 Sharing informational cards or resources about domestic violence in your service organization is another great way to participate in Domestic Violence Awareness Month.

 The best part about advocating for domestic violence awareness?
 It has important and valuable results.
-Check out below for three reasons why awareness matters.
+There are three prominent reasons awareness matters:

 - Victims May Not Reach Out For Help

 Unfortunately, individuals experiencing domestic violence may not always know how to reach out for help.
 There are a myriad of possible reasons–distrust in authority, religious implications, or the misguided feeling that they deserve the abuse, just for example.
 When health and human service organizations advocate for awareness, they can help quell these hesitations for victims and survivors.

 In addition to helping the victims of domestic violence directly, awareness campaigns can help individuals and communities recognize the signs and speak up when they see it.
 If communities are going to end domestic violence, they need to work together to prevent it.
 There are a few common signs of domestic violence that we should all be on alert for: